SageSquash/Yolo_CustomDataSet/readme.md

 	•	Confidence and IoU thresholds

 Validation

 	•	Checks for missing or mismatched labels.
 	•	Reports class distribution and identifies invalid annotations.

 Prediction

 	•	Generates bounding boxes and saves annotated images for review.

 Troubleshooting

 Common Issues

 Problem	Solution

 Dataset format errors	Run verify_dataset.py to validate dataset.
 Slow training	Reduce epochs or use a smaller image size.
 MPS not available on macOS	Run verify.py to check GPU compatibility.

 References

 	•	Ultralytics YOLO Documentation
 	•	PyTorch
 	•	Roboflow Tools

-This README ensures a professional, clear, and organized presentation.
-Let me know if further adjustments are needed!